Hellraiser: Revelations: Development

+Filming

 The film was shot over the course of three weeks in Los Angeles for Dimension Films.

 Release

 The film was released to a single theater in California on March 18.

 Home media

 Home video distributor ARC Entertainment released the film on DVD and Blu-ray on October 18, 2011 under the Dimension Extreme banner.

 Reception

-On Rotten Tomatoes, the film has 5 reviews from critics, all of which are negative.

 Dread Central states: "Not only does this entry make all the other sequels seem great in comparison, you could easily confuse this for some Hellraiser mockbuster from the folks at The Asylum".
 A second review criticized the new 'pseudo-pinhead', saying "Pinhead doesn't appear to be doing much with his free time but stroking bloodied chains and making sinister faces ... it's a farcical twist on the Austin Powers mini-me".

 Scott Weinberg called the film a "contractually-mandated piece of intentional garbage that exists for no other reason than pure, simple greed ...
 This is amateur hour stuff all the way, and it'd be almost endearingly, stupidly enjoyable if this witless cinematic refuse wasn't dancing on the grave of a true classic of the genre".

 A two and a half out of five was awarded by Richard Scheib of Moria, who stated that while the effects and new Pinhead left much to be desired, Revelations did have an interesting story and effective twist, and "follows the original far closer than any of the other Hellraiser sequels ever did".

 Clive Barker responded to the film on Twitter saying, "I want to put on record that the flic [sic] out there using the word Hellraiser IS NO FUCKIN' CHILD OF MINE!"